petedodd/DRHHCM/README.md

 ## Memory requirements

-With a full-size PSA, a reasonable amount of RAM is needed (it was run on a machine with 36Gb).
+With a full-size PSA, a reasonable amount of RAM is needed (it was run on a machine with 36Gb; it probably needs at least 10Gb to not cause trouble).

 Commenting out the rep limitation in file 04 around line 14 (ie using 100 replicates) should allow use on a machine with (eg) 8Gb RAM.

 ## Description of analysis scripts

-- need to include the costs TODO

 ### 00.FQRinRR.R ###